-Copyright protection of a character from any comic or movie can be infringed by ways like plagiarism and unauthorized character merchandize.
+Copyright protection of a character from any comic or movie can be infringed byways like plagiarism and unauthorized character merchandise.
 When a person sells goods on the merchandise of a fictional character having commercial value and popularity with an intent to gain profit out of the popularity of the character is eligible to be booked for copyright infringement.

 In Sholay Media & Entertainment Pvt.
 Ltd. v.
 RGV Production Pvt.
-Ltd., Delhi High Court held that intentional and deliberate act of creating a remake of the block buster movie Sholay of 1975, whose exclusive copyright vested with Sholay Media & Entertainment Pvt.
+Ltd., Delhi High Court held that the intentional and deliberate act of creating a remake of the blockbuster movie Sholay of 1975, whose exclusive copyright vested with Sholay Media & Entertainment Pvt.
 Ltd. makes RGV Production guilty of infringement and for misusing the characters Jai, Veeru and Gabbar Singh.

 In Twentieth Century Fox Film Corporation v.
 South Australian Brewing Co.
-Ltd. [(1996) AIPC 91-258], producer of “Simpsons” filed an application to restrict certain breweries from using the word “Duff” which was name of the drink drank by the protagonist in the show.
-Moreover, license for merchandizing was granted by the producer of the show for duff beer.
-It was held that use of the name, hence, amounts to being misleading and the conduct to be deceptive.
+Ltd. [(1996) AIPC 91-258], the producer of “Simpsons” filed an application to restrict certain breweries from using the word “Duff” which was the name of the drink drank by the protagonist in the show.
+Moreover, a license for merchandising was granted by the producer of the show for duff beer.
+It was held that the use of the name, hence, amounts to being misleading and the conduct to be deceptive.
 The defendant was held guilty of committing passing off.

-India has emerged as a market for character merchandizing that can fetch a great revenue, especially in the kids section.
-Characters like Iron Man, Hulk, ChottaBheem, Ben 10 have a great attachment and owners have expanded their ways into character merchandizing bringing them a major part of their revenue.
+India has emerged as a market for character merchandising that can fetch great revenue, especially in the kid’s section.
+Characters like Iron Man, Hulk, ChottaBheem, Ben 10 have a great attachment, and owners have expanded their ways into character merchandizing bringing them a major part of their revenue.
 Considering such a global and vast market, chances of infringement and violation of trade and other rights are likely, and thus need protection with respect to the same.
 With various precedents and judgments discussed above, it can be concluded that any character which is unique and can be distinctively delineated from the plot of the movie is eligible to get protection under copyright laws.
-Further, it can also be concluded that trademarks do subsists in the characters and in case of unlawful use of such marks, claims for trademark infringement and passing off can be raised.
+Further, it can also be concluded that trademarks do subsist in the characters, and in case of unlawful use of such marks, claims for trademark infringement and passing off can be raised.

-However, it is also to be noted that the ownership rights of the fictional characters does not rest with a particular individual alone, and that complexity in determining the owner makes it important for enactment of a legislation that governs the IP Rights of the characters.
-Present IP regime in India neither have any express provision for copyrighting movie characters nor is there any specific category under which such characters can be granted copyrights.
+However, it is also to be noted that the ownership rights of the fictional characters do not rest with a particular individual alone, and that complexity in determining the owner makes it important for the enactment of legislation that governs the IP Rights of the characters.
+Present IP regime in India neither has any express provision for copyrighting movie characters nor is there any specific category under which such characters can be granted copyrights.
 Thus, there’s a need to have a specific category under which such characters shall be granted copyright and other IP protection.

-Being regulated with several laws, determination of the IP Rights of a fictional character has become complex and complicated.
-Having a vital importance to the creators and the producers, with respect to revenue generation, goodwill, promotion and merchandizing, it is essential to safeguard these rights and prevent them from being misused.
-For keeping up with the interests of the artists and creators, it is highly recommended that a special legislation or a category that deals with the rights of these characters is enacted.
+Being regulated with several laws, the determination of the IP Rights of a fictional character has become complex and complicated.
+Having vital importance to the creators and the producers, with respect to revenue generation, goodwill, promotion, and merchandising, it is essential to safeguard these rights and prevent them from being misused.
+For keeping up with the interests of the artists and creators, it is highly recommended that special legislation or a category that deals with the rights of these characters is enacted.